esperando370/vramirezc_website/curriculum.md

 PEER-REVIEWED ARTICLES

 ●	Ramírez-Castañeda, V. (2020).
-Disadvantages of writing, reading, publishing and presenting scientific papers caused by the English language in science: The case of Colombian Ph.D. in biological sciences.
-BioRxiv. doi: https://doi.org/10.1101/2020.02.15.949982.
-Manuscript submitted for peered-review publication.
+Disadvantages in preparing and publishing scientific papers caused by the dominance of the English language in science: The case of Colombian researchers in biological sciences.
+PLOS ONE

 ●	Márquez, R., Ramírez-Castañeda, V., & Amézquita, A. (2019).
 Does batrachotoxin autoresistance coevolve with toxicity in Phyllobates poison-dart frogs?
 Evolution, 73(2), 390-400.